 Critical for almost every aspect of our functioning, the endocannabinoid system (ECS) has a unique relationship with cannabis.
 It is a network of chemical signals and receptors that operates throughout the human brain and body as part of the central and peripheral nervous systems, which in turn are connected to sexual organs.

 CB1 and CB2 cannabinoid receptors are stimulated by cannabinoids: either endocannabinoids (made by our body) or phytocannabinoids (made from plants).
-Each of these receptors influences our bodily functions by turning up or down neural activity and adjusting responses related to hunger, sexual desire, temperature, or alertness.
-CB1 receptors mediate most of the psychoactive effects of certain cannabinoids, whereas CB2 receptors are principally involved in anti-inflammatory and immunosuppressive responses [10].
+Each of these receptors influences our bodily functions by turning up or down neural activity and adjusting responses.
+CB1 receptors mediate most of the psychoactive effects of certain cannabinoids, whereas CB2 receptors are principally involved in other responses [10].

 Our natural receptors get stimulated by our body’s own endocannabinoids: molecules that have a structural similarity to molecules in the cannabis plant.
 These tiny cannabis-like molecules float through our bodies, affecting our sensations and perceptions.
 Similarly, the effects of the cannabis plant occur when cannabis molecules (cannabinoids or phytocannabinoids) essentially work with our bodies’ ancient cellular machinery and engage with the cannabinoid receptors.
 CBD, THC, and CBN are only three of the hundreds of cannabinoids in the cannabis plant that interact with the ECS [10].